lacinoire/master-thesis/pbe-extraction-buildlogs/Readme.md

 execute without arguments for help text 🙂

-Find the predefined examplesets in the [program folder](ressources/analysis-programs/).
-The buildlogs used for the examples are inside the [samples folder](samples/).
+Find the predefined examplesets in the [example set folder](../tool/example-sets/).
+The buildlogs used for the examples are inside the [samples folder](../tool/samples/).